Acesmndr/nepali-date-chrome-extension/README.md

 ```
 Then to upgrade the version along with a changelog run the following command
 ```
-CHANGELOG="Changes Made in the extension" VERSION="5.0.0" yarn version:upgrade
+CHANGELOG="Changes made in the extension" VERSION="5.0.0" yarn version:upgrade
 ```